If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 What Causes the Sacbrood Disease?

-The Sacbrood disease caused by the Sacbrood virus.
-It comes into the beehive through wandering bees, robbing, the beekeeper transferring it from an infected hive, among other avenues.
-There are various practices you can employ which will help prevent entry of the Sacbrood virus into the beehive.
+The Sacbrood disease is caused by the Sacbrood virus.
+It comes into the beehive through wandering bees, robbing, and the beekeeper transferring it from an infected hive, among other avenues.
+There are various practices you can employ that will help prevent the entry of the Sacbrood virus into the beehive.
 One such method is replacing your Queen bee.

 How it Spreads

 Adult bees infected by Sacbrood disease are asymptomatic.
 They however exhibit behavioral changes and have a short lifespan.
-Worker bees that have Sacbrood disease start going to foraging early in their lifecycle and then stop soon after.
-They do not go out of the beehive to collect pollen, nectar or water.
-Even then, any pollen in the beehive can be infected by the virus and causes Sacbrood disease in the young bees that feed on it.
+Worker bees that have Sacbrood disease start going foraging early in their lifecycle and then stop soon after.
+They do not go out of the beehive to collect pollen, nectar, or water.
+Even then, any pollen in the beehive can be infected by the virus which causes Sacbrood disease in the young bees that feed on it.

 Symptoms of Sacbrood Disease

 Diagnosis of honey bee diseases is important for their management.
-Beekeepers use various symptoms and signs in the beehive to diagnose honey bee diseases.
+You can use various symptoms and signs in the beehive to diagnose honey bee diseases.
 Laboratory results are also available to beekeepers.
-Diagnosis of honey bee diseases such as Sacbrood using symptoms, field tests and laboratory techniques is more reliable than diagnosis based on symptoms only.
-Various aspects of the beehive, honey bee colony health, honey comb and bee brood are evaluated in diagnosing Sacbrood disease.
+Diagnosis of honey bee diseases such as Sacbrood using symptoms, field tests, and laboratory techniques is more reliable than diagnosis based on symptoms only.
+Various aspects of the beehive, honey bee colony health, honeycomb, and bee brood are evaluated in diagnosing Sacbrood disease.

-This activity by the adult bees results in spread of the Sacbrood disease in the beehive.
-The bee cleaning out the cell comes into contact with the Sacbrood viruses from dead brood and transmits them to healthy brood if it feeds or comes into contact with.
+This activity by the adult bees results in the spread of the Sacbrood disease in the beehive.
+The bee cleaning out the cell comes into contact with the Sacbrood viruses from the dead brood and transmits them to a healthy brood if it feeds or comes into contact with them.

 At the same time, this hygienic behavior of honey bees can help curb infections if it is done at a large enough scale.
 It removes the reservoirs of infectious agents from the beehive.
 The Sacbrood infection can then persist at low incidence in the beehive.